Waking up in India is like waking up to life itself

 Season: September - February

-McLeod Ganj, Himachal Pradesh: Absorb yourself in some self-reflection by visiting the monasteries and gompas of McLeod Ganj, the birthplace of Dalai Lama.
-Visit various monasteries to know about their rich history and talk to the friendly & shy monks to know about their life in seclusion while you sip the locally flavored tea.
+Absorb yourself in some self-reflection by visiting the monasteries and gompas of McLeod Ganj, the birthplace of Dalai Lama.
+Visit various monasteries to know about their rich history and talk to the friendly & shy monks to know about their life in seclusion while you sip the locally flavoured tea.
 The traveller in you will witness an adrenaline rush by exploring the -known places like the Trilokinath village, Bhasgu Falls, Chamba village, Kangra fort, Darang tea gardens, Martyrs’ Memorial (dedicated to the martyrs of Kargil War) and many others.

-Season: All throughout the year but best is during March-June.
+Season: All throughout the year but the best is during March-June.

 Season: March - October